-Accounts with recent changes on its balances are subject to automatic balance verification, done by our internal verification process that runs periodically, usually in less than one hour.
+Accounts with recent changes on its balances are subject to automatic balance audit, done by our internal audit process that runs periodically, usually in less than one hour.

-The verification process runs automatically, but you can trigger it anytime by reloading the book with shift-key pressed:
+The audit process runs automatically, but you can trigger it anytime by reloading the book with shift-key pressed:

 The process runs asynchronously and takes couple seconds to finish and update the menu.